konris39/RecruExercise/README.md

 - Returns `false`:
   - The policy JSON file contains at least one policy statement with a `Resource` field that has the value "*".

-- Raises `exception`:
+- Returns `exception`:
- - If file does not exists
+  - If file does not exists.

 Here is an image showing console: